spodilapu-ut/telostouchtask/readme.md

 Task 2:

 - added module.exports to remove syntactical errors
 - removed the async keyword as we are using then promises.
-Could have converted them to await but there is a dependency on each function
 - update put from the messagesMap to set
 - added httpStatus code for the successful response
--

 **Pending**: